 3.03.D.
 Approval or Disapproval - After an application for approval of a minor subdivision or land development has been filed with the Planning Commission, together with all maps, necessary data, and fees, the plan shall be reviewed and processed.
 The applicant shall pay required review fees at the time of official submission of the plan and official submission shall not be deemed to have been made until receipt of all the required review fees.
 The plan proponent is liable to reimburse the Township for all costs and fees incurred in the review process by the Township including but not limited to the Township Engineer, Township Solicitor, Municipal, Authority, and any other agency and/or professional The Planning Commission shall complete the review and recommend to the Board of Supervisors approval or disapproval not later than ninety (90) days after such application submission is accepted for review.
-Should the regularly scheduled meeting at which the plan would be accepted for review occur more than thirty (30) days after the application is filed, the said 90-day period shall be measured from the 30th day following the day the application has been filed.
-The decision shall be in writing and shall be communicated to the applicant personally or mailed to him at his last known address not later than fifteen (15) days following the decision.
+Should the regularly scheduled meeting at which the plan would be accepted for review occur more than thirty (30) days after the application is filed, the said 90-day period shall be measured from the 30th day following the day the applicant personally or mailed to him at his last known address not later than fifteen (15) days following the decision.